-While the beans package provides basic functionality for managing and manipulating beans, often in a programmatic way, the context package adds ApplicationContext, which enhances BeanFactory functionality in a more framework-oriented style.
-Many users will use ApplicationContext in a completely declarative fashion, not even having to create it manually, but instead relying on support classes such as ContextLoader to automatically start an ApplicationContext as part of the normal startup process of a J2EE web-app.
-Of course, it is still possible to programmatically create an ApplicationContext.
+While the beans package provides basic functionality for managing and manipulating beans, including in a programmatic way, the context package adds the ApplicationContext interface, which enhances BeanFactory functionality in a more framework-oriented style.
+Many users will use ApplicationContext in a completely declarative fashion, not even having to create it manually, but instead relying on support classes such as ContextLoader to automatically instantiate an ApplicationContext as part of the normal startup process of a J2EE web-app.
+(Of course, it is still possible to create an ApplicationContext programmatically.)